MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step1/Readme.md

 `POTENTIAL` file contains the pseudopotentials for each element.
 `dftd3.dat` file contains infomation for considering the van der Waals forces.

+Executing CP2K is dependent on the compiled version.
+You need to load it through use of `module load` or specify the path to the executable CP2K:

+`export PATH=/full/path/to/executable/cp2k/folder:$PATH`

-To run the MD you can add the following command to your pbs/slurm file:
+Here is an example of how to run the MD.
+The following can be added to your pbs/slurm file for submission:

 `mpirun -np 16 cp2k.popt -i cp2k_MD_Cd33Se33.inp -o output_cp2k_MD_Cd33Se33.log`